gardener/gardenlogin/README.md

     - or using the API to fetch the secret (TODO)
 2. `kubectl` is then configured to use the downloaded `kubeconfig` for the shoot cluster
 3. A `kubectl` command is executed, e.g. `kubectl get namespaces`
-4. The `garden-login` credential plugin is called to print the `ExecCredential` to `stdout`, see [input and output formats](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#input-and-output-formats) for more information.
+4. The `gardenlogin` credential plugin is called to print the `ExecCredential` to `stdout`, see [input and output formats](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#input-and-output-formats) for more information.
 5. In case a valid credential is already cached locally it is returned directly.
 Otherwise, a new credential has to be requested
-6. According to the garden cluster identity under `clusters[].cluster.extensions[].extension.gardenClusterIdentity`, the `garden-login` plugin searches a matching garden cluster in its configuration file (`gardenClusters[].clusterIdentity`) to get the `kubeconfig` of the garden cluster
+6. According to the garden cluster identity under `clusters[].cluster.extensions[].extension.gardenClusterIdentity`, the `gardenlogin` plugin searches a matching garden cluster in its configuration file (`gardenClusters[].clusterIdentity`) to get the `kubeconfig` of the garden cluster
-7. The `garden-login` plugin calls `shoots/adminkubeconfig` resource with an `AdminKubeConfigRequest` for the `Shoot` cluster referenced under `clusters[].cluster.extensions[].extension.shootRef`
+7. The `gardenlogin` plugin calls `shoots/adminkubeconfig` resource with an `AdminKubeConfigRequest` for the `Shoot` cluster referenced under `clusters[].cluster.extensions[].extension.shootRef`
-8. The `garden-login` plugin takes the x509 client certificate from the returned `AdminKubeConfigRequest` under `status.kubeconfig` and prints it as `ExecCredential` to `stdout`
+8. The `gardenlogin` plugin takes the x509 client certificate from the returned `AdminKubeConfigRequest` under `status.kubeconfig` and prints it as `ExecCredential` to `stdout`